18F/prototype-icm/README.md

 We are specifically not using 18F's Rails template because there are no plans to deploy this code.
 This prototype is entirely for the purposes of gathering information, informing decisions, de-risking, and resolving ambiguity.

+### Importing data

+Data is private to members of 18F and CRT, and is not shared in this repository.

+To start importing, open your database console.
+I recommend using the Postgres app for managing your database.
+Double-click the database, and it opens up a console.

+Run `bundle exec rake import` to generate a command that you'll need to paste into the console.